saucysaucy/dsp/05a-python.md

 Explain list comprehensions.
 Give examples and show equivalents with `map` and `filter`.
 How do their capabilities compare?
 Also demonstrate set comprehensions and dictionary comprehensions.

 >> List comprehensions are used to take a nested for statements into one flat statement.
-It is really useful to quickly assign a new variables and also to reduce lists of lists.
-Map and filter statements can do simliar tasks, but are better for utilizing more complex functions and be inplace or setting to a new function.
+It is really useful to quickly assign a new variables and also to reduce several lines of code into one.
+Map and filter statements can do simliar tasks, but are better for utilizing more complex functions.

 Map vs list comprehension:
 ```